Nagaraj-U/Boston-Houseprice-Predictions/README.md

 ## BOSTON CITY HOUSE PRICE PREDICTION MODEL

-Predicting House price prediction in Boston city using Multi-variable Regression.
+                                                     Predicting house prices in the Boston city using multi-variable regression.

 This project is built under following steps :